electron-vite/electron-vite-react/README.md

 ## Directory structure

 Once `dev` or `build` npm-script is executed, the `dist` folder will be generated.
-It has the same structure as the `src` folder, the purpose of this design is to ensure the correct path calculation.
+It has the same structure as the `packages` folder, the purpose of this design is to ensure the correct path calculation.

 ```tree
 ├